PARENT HELPER GUIDELINES

 A few quick pointers to help you when you are asked to read or share a book with a child :

-In order to ensure that he safety and well being of the pupils in school there are a few procedures that we need you to be aware of and adhere to :
+In order to ensure that the safety and well being of the pupils in school there are a few procedures that we need you to be aware of and adhere to :

-- Please come into school through the main door, where you MUST sign in and receive a helper's badge to wear.
-Please remember to sign out and return your badge before you leave.
+- Please come into school through the main door, where you MUST sign in and receive a lanyard to wear.
+Please remember to sign out and return your lanyard before you leave.

-- If you see an adult who is not wearing a badge, please tell a member of staff.
+- If you see an adult who is not wearing a badge or lanyard, please tell a member of staff.
 If you are concerned about an adult's behaviour in any way, do not attempt to deal with the situation yourself, but again report it to a member of staff.

 - You may be asked to accompany a member of staff with a class or group of children on a visit in the neighbourhood, but you should NOT under any circumstances take children off the premises by yourself.